Categories

 Summary

-If you are Roan Antelope Hunting, do not be under-gunned; the roan is a heavy, tough, aggressive, and potentially dangerous game hunt.
+If you are Roan Antelope Hunting, prepare for a true roan hunting adventure—an experience that combines the thrill, challenge, and skill of pursuing one of Africa’s most iconic big game species.
+Do not be under-gunned; the roan is a heavy, tough, aggressive, and potentially dangerous game hunt.

 The herd bulls can be pretty cocky and not all that hard to approach.